Zach Wahls: Iowa Senate

 Wahls announced on December 21, 2017, that he would run in the 2018 election for Iowa Senate district 37.
 A member of the Democratic Party, Wahls stated that he would focus on the issues of healthcare, education, and workers' rights.
 Wahls traveled between New Jersey and Iowa City during his Iowa Senate campaign, changing his residence from Iowa City to Coralville immediately prior to announcing his bid for the Iowa Senate.
 He received his master's degree in public affairs from Princeton on June 5, 2018 – the same day he won the primary election.
 He won the general election on November 6 and was sworn in on January 14, 2019.

 Wahls was elected by his Democratic colleagues to be Senate minority leader for the 2021 session after Janet Petersen retired as leader.
 He stepped down as Senate Minority Leader on June 7, 2023, following disagreement with Senate Democratic colleagues over firing two long-time Iowa Senate Democratic staff members.

 2026 U.S. Senate campaign

 On June 11, 2025, Wahls declared his candidacy for the United States Senate seat currently held by two-term senator Joni Ernst.
+Wahls lost the primary, held on June 3, to state representative Josh Turek.

 Personal life

 In 2019, Wahls announced his engagement to journalist Chloe Angyal.
 Angyal wrote an article in 2011 for the blog Feministing entitled "Marry Me, Zach Wahls" which led to the two meeting and later starting a relationship.
-The couple married in 2021.
+The couple married in 2021 and their son was born in 2024.

-On January 2, 2024, Wahls and Angyal announced they were expecting their first child in April.